pyb0924/torchCTutils/README.md

 # torchCTutils
-A library for my research
+A library for CT research Using PyTorch

 ## Dependencies
 - PyTorch